parveen1/project-parveen/README.md

 * E-mail address lookups
 * Application Configuration store

-**ldap workk**
+**ldap work**

-LDAP utilizes a client-server model.
+LADY utilizes a client-server model.
 One or more LDAP servers contain the data making up the directory information tree (DIT)

 **slapd conf**